alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

     - after x rounds should cost stamina for players and if no stamina, either reduce speed or take exhaustion
     - there should be a win condition for the players after X rounds (maybe based on level of enemy)
 - Clear TODO lists (❌)
+ - Check where Info and additional explainer boxes might be needed (❌)